opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 - Dendrite (Client): Validators use Dendrite clients to transmit data to miners.
 - Synapse (Data Object): Encapsulates and structures data exchanged between neurons.

-Additionally, the [Metagraph serves as a global directory for managing subnet nodes, while the Subtensor connects neurons to the blockchain.
+Additionally, the Metagraph serves as a global directory for managing subnet nodes, while the Subtensor connects neurons to the blockchain.

 ## Neuron-to-neuron communication

 Neurons exchange information by:

 - Encapsulating the information in a Synapse object.
-- Instantiating server (Axon) and client (dendrite) network elements and exchanging Synapse objects using this server-client (Axon-dendrite) protocol.
+- Instantiating the server (Axon) and client (dendrite) network elements and exchanging Synapse objects using this server-client (Axon-dendrite) protocol.
 See the below diagram.

 <center>
 <ThemedImage